microsoft/qlib/docs/component/backtest.rst

 Introduction
 ===================

-``Intraday Trading`` is designed to test models and strategies, which help users to check the performance of custom model/strategy.
+``Intraday Trading`` is designed to test models and strategies, which help users to check the performance of a custom model/strategy.

 .. note::